DaringCuteSeal/site-jekyll-old/_posts/2022-05-27-disappearing-bootloader.md

 At June 28 (2021), I tried the LTS kernel.
 I didn't remember why, probably some hardware issues.
 Anyway, I thought it would be better but it's pretty much the same.
 I messed around for a while, and then.. after a couple reboots, my GRUB suddenly disappears.
 I was like, "What the heck?
 I didn't do anything!"
 Not a big deal, since I could fix that in 2 mins but I really wonder why.
 There's no way my SSD is dying, since it was just 3 months old back then.
 So yeah, I reinstalled GRUB and it was fine.
 Uncool.

-You'd think that's the end?
+You think that that's the end?
 Well no—at January 13th (2022, and also my Linux anniversary), it happened again!